Tips For Managing Exam Stress

 Procrastination is when important tasks are put off or delayed to avoid difficult thoughts and feelings.
 Many reasons can lead a person to procrastinate.
 Some examples include boredom, fear of failure, stress, and not knowing where to start.

 Procrastination is a common issue that can range from mild frustration to a major problem.
-If procrastination becomes chronic or severe it can lead to missed or rushed deadlines and a lack of exam prep.
-This then increases difficult emotions and procrastination behaviours, creating a vicious cycle.
+If procrastination becomes chronic or severe, it can lead to missed or rushed deadlines and a lack of exam preparation.
+This might then increase difficult emotions and procrastination behaviours, creating a vicious cycle.

 5. Finding your ideal study space